What are we doing here?

 The Minnesota Court of Appeals publishes opinions on its website every Monday at 10:00 a.m.

-The Minnesota State Law Library maintains a searchable archive of appellate decisionss.
+The Minnesota State Law Library maintains a searchable archive of appellate decisions.

 If there is a court holiday, opinions will generally be published on the next working day.